 SNAP Online Purchasing Program

-Effective, Wednesday, May 13, District residents participating in SNAP may use their benefits to make online purchases of authorized food items using their Electronic Benefits Transfer (EBT) card on Amazon at amazon.com/snap-ebt.
+District residents participating in SNAP may use their benefits to make online purchases of authorized food items for delivery or pickup using their Electronic Benefits Transfer (EBT) card at the following participating retailers:

-To learn more about the program, view the Frequently Asked Questions about the SNAP Online Purchasing Program or the Using SNAP EBT on Amazon video.
+To learn more about the SNAP EBT online purchase program, view the DHS Frequently Asked Questions about the SNAP Online Purchasing Program

 - SNAP Online Purchasing Program Resources in Translated Languages